TheoKouzelis/TheoKouzelis.github.io/_posts/2016-03-14-changing-the-database-connection-for-a-route-in-laravel.markdown

 ---
 layout: post
 title: "Changing The Database Connection For A Route In Laravel"
-description: "How to create middlewares that change the database connection of your Laravel project"
+excerpt: "How to create middlewares that change the database connection of your Laravel project."
-date: 2016-03-10 01:00:00
+date: 2016-03-14 01:00:00
 categories: php
+tags: [php, laravel]
 ---
 While creating an API in Laravel I had a requirement due to a tight schedule.
 The content team required a clean database to start provisioning real data in the backend CMS and the app developer still required the API to serve the full range of